jbanson1/Study/Azure Solution Architect/README.md

 ## Azure policy
 - Policy Definition:<br>
-Defines evalutaion criteria for compliance and defines the actions that take place.
+Defines evaluation criteria for compliance and defines the actions that take place.

 - Policy assignment:<br>
 The scope at which we will assign our policy.
 The scope could be management group,